flowchart TD

 3.2.1 2.1 Turing’s Proposal

-In his 1950 paper “Computing Machinery and Intelligence,” Alan Turing sidestepped the unanswerable question “Can machines think?” and replaced it with an operational one.
+In his 1950 paper “Computing Machinery and Intelligence,” Alan Turing sidestepped the unanswerable question “Can machines think?” and replaced it with an operational one Turing (1950).
 He described the imitation game: a human interrogator converses by text with two hidden participants, one human and one machine, and tries to tell which is which.
 If the machine fools the interrogator as often as a human would, Turing proposed, we should be prepared to say it thinks.
 The move is deliberately behavioral.
 Turing was skeptical that “thinking” could be defined in a way that would command agreement, so he offered a test that any competent machine could in principle pass or fail.

 3.2.2 2.2 What the Test Gets Right

 The test has real virtues.
 It is medium neutral, judging the system on conversation rather than on appearance or substrate, and so it forecloses prejudice based on a machine being made of metal rather than carbon.
 It also sets a demanding bar, because open ended conversation draws on reasoning, world knowledge, humor, and the ability to handle the unexpected.
 Turing anticipated many objections, including the claim that machines could never be creative or original, and he answered them with arguments that still read freshly.
+His deeper point was epistemological.
+We attribute minds to other people on exactly the same behavioral basis, since we have no direct access to anyone else’s inner life, so to demand more of a machine than we demand of a fellow human is to apply a double standard.

 3.2.3 2.3 Critiques of the Test

-The test has nonetheless drawn sustained criticism.
-One objection is that it tests deception rather than intelligence: a system might pass by exploiting human gullibility, deflecting hard questions, or imitating the typing errors and evasions of a person, none of which require genuine understanding.
+It tests deception rather than intelligence.
+A system might pass by exploiting human gullibility, deflecting hard questions, or imitating the typing errors and evasions of a person, none of which require genuine understanding.
 The 2014 episode in which a chatbot posing as a thirteen year old Ukrainian boy reportedly fooled a third of judges illustrated how a low bar and a clever persona can substitute for substance.
-A second objection is that the test is anthropocentric, treating human conversation as the gold standard and thereby missing forms of intelligence that are real but nonhuman.
-A third, which the next sections develop, is that passing the test shows competence at producing the right outputs without showing that anything inside the system understands those outputs.
-Modern language models sharpen all three worries, because they are explicitly trained on human text and can produce fluent conversation while their internal grasp of meaning is precisely what is in dispute.
+The lesson is that the test is only as strong as its judges and its protocol, and that adversarial judging matters: an interrogator who probes for compositional reasoning and consistency over a long exchange is far harder to fool than one making small talk.

 3.3 3.
 Searle’s Chinese Room